 Delegate domain join rights to a user in Active Directory

-Delegating domain join access is quite a simple task to do in Windows Server using the Delegation of Control.
+Delegating domain join access is a simple task in Windows Server using the Delegation of Control wizard.

 Here’s how you delegate the permissions: